 Clinicians may be a good place to start for introductions to these groups.
 If you are going to engage with an external company to do your market research, the Market Research Society (MRS) is a good place to learn more about engaging a company.
 They are the UK professional body for research, insight and analytics.
 Read their top ten tips on buying research.

-Many Academic Health Science Networks (AHSNs) will support local qualitative market research with clinicians and NHS managers, and can support quantitative research with NHS databases they have access to.
+Many Health Innovation Networks (HINs) will support local qualitative market research with clinicians and NHS managers, and can support quantitative research with NHS databases they have access to.